DigitalPainting/DigitalPainting/Assets/Digital Painting/Docs/CreatePlugin.md

 ﻿The Digital Painting supports a number of third party assets as integrated plugins and, since it is open source, it is relateively easy for you to add your own plugins.
-The Plugin system provides a unified way to easily configure plugin assets, while the full asset is still accessible through the edito and extension code.
+The Plugin system provides a unified way to easily configure plugin assets, while the full asset is still accessible through the editor and extension code.
 This document describes how to implement a plugin and integrate it into the Editor UI.

 For the purposes of this document we will explore the Day Night Plugins.
 The Digital Painting asset provides a Simple Day Night Plugin by default, you can also opt to use a paid implementation if you so desire.